I can remember two egregious blatant acts of pure plagiarism that really upset me at the time, and the frustration still lingers many years later.

 What is your business’s secret sauce?

-Your secret sauce can’t be copying your competition.
+That’s right.
+You’re not going to beat your competitor by copying them.
 If you do, you’ll always be behind.
 You’re never going to get ahead.

 My mindset was that everything could be improved.
 Everything.
 Our products, website, internal processes, people, and especially customer service.